itsbton/Liferay-SchoolDirectory/README.md

 > Since we use MySQL as the database, you'll need to put the mysql.jar file in the runtime path.
 The easiest way to do this is to deploy [mysql-connector-java-8.0.29.jar](https://mvnrepository.com/artifact/mysql/mysql-connector-java/8.0.29) in the hot deploy folder located in LIFERAYWORKSPACE/bundles/deploy folder.
 When the server starts the file will disappear and automatically put into an area where other portlets can use it as a dependency.

 > Since this is a portlet (or module) - you'll need to clone this project into the LIFERAYWORKSPACE/modules folder.
 Use the gradle tasks in eclipse in order to deploy the project.
 Or you can use any of these ways to [deploy a project](https://help.liferay.com/hc/en-us/articles/360028833832-Deploying-a-Project)

+## Other Notes
+### V2 Improvements
+- Better form validation
+- Roles for admins vs readonly
+- Better security to prevent SQL injection
+- Pre-"commit" mode in CSV uploads.
+Have a way for CSV uploaders to see their records before commmitting to database.